What Is the Latest Trend in Corporate Video Production?

 Know that conventional how-to videos are still a mainstay

 Corporate video production trends typically favor innovations and fancy techniques.
-But good ol’ how-to videos are still as valuable as ever for corporate marketing.
+But good ol’ how-to videos are still as valuable as ever for marketing.

 You just don’t want to make them the only kind of video you produce.